 Hello, and welcome.
 You've reached my irregularly updated Livejournal.
 A sampling of reasons why it is irregular:

 1) I write fiction: you can find some of it online at Strange Horizons and Drabblecast--and on this journal, where I reprinted a story from Analog for Pixel-Stained Technopeasant Day.
-My most recent story, The Litany of Earth, is available at Tor.com.
+My most recent stories, The Litany of Earth and Seven Commentaries on an Imperfect Land, are available at Tor.com.

 3) I have a large, complicated family.
 They're hard to count because they move so quickly, but I'm fairly certain there are at least 2 children, at least some of the time.
 I definitely have a wife, who is wonderful and the main reason I ever have time for all this other stuff.